Startups are a prized lot. Venture capitalists and Angel Investors are always scouting for new startups to invest in.

 One of the easier ways through which cybercriminals gain unauthorized access to your cyberinfrastructure and critical data is through valid user credentials.

 There are many ways to gain access to accounts:

 So, it’s important that credentials are properly monitored, tracked, and managed.

 The following specific steps help you secure them:

 Business enterprises hold critical and sensitive data related to their finance, intellectual property, customer-related data, product information, market-related information, or pricing information.

 Data breaches are expensive.
 And the data does not just reside inside the perimeter of your organization.
 They are everywhere, inside user devices, both desktop & mobile, and shared among many persons and enterprises outside of your organization.

 Remote work has made this so pervasive.
 Hence, it’s important to manage and protect your data throughout its lifecycle.

 The following are the steps to manage and protect your data:

-Also, encrypt all data that are stored on removable media like external hard disks, pen drives, mobile phones, etc.
+Also, encrypt all data stored on removable media like external hard disks, pen drives, mobile phones, etc.